RahulAtre/aruma-booking-system/README.md

 ## Steps to Install Application

-In order to install our application, you must follow these steps:
+In order to install the application, you must follow these steps:

 1. Ensure that you have installed Node.js (React/Express can be managed by command npm install later), and are using VSCode.